gnmearacaun/rpios-wayfirewm-config/README.md

 ### RPiOS checklist

-- Customize lxterminal .
+- Customize lxterminal.
 Right click the taskbar and desktop to set up the system font and theme.

 - Xdg default desktop folders can be changed in `~/.config/usr-dirs.dirs`